The Elliott State Forest was established northeast of Coos Bay in 1930 as Oregon's first state forest. Most of the 91,000 acre forest is a

-Exploring an Elliott State Research Forest
+Elliott State Research Forest 2021-22 Project Timeline.

 Elliott State Research Forest Advisory Committee

-The State Land Board vision for the Elliott
+The Land Board's Vision for the Elliott

 - Keeping the forest publicly owned with public access

 - Decoupling the forest from the Common School Fund, compensating the school fund for the forest and releasing the forest from its obligation to generate revenue for schools

 - Continuing habitat conservation planning to protect species and allow for harvest

 - Providing for multiple forest benefits, including recreation, education, and working forest